raspberrypilearning/welcome-to-antarctica/en/step_3.md

 title: I don't see any new colour?
 ---

-Make sure that `color` is spelled without a 'u'.
+Make sure that `background-color` is spelled without a 'u' in 'colour'.  `--nav-colour` should still have a 'u', though!

 Make sure there is a `;` at the end of the line.